Touchscreen: 1990: Touchscreen slider and toggle switches

+1991: Inertial control

-In 1991–1992, the Sun Star7 prototype PDA implemented a touchscreen with inertial scrolling.
-In 1993, IBM released the IBM Simon the first touchscreen phone.
+From 1991 to 1992, the Sun Star7 prototype PDA implemented a touchscreen with inertial scrolling.

+1993: Capacative mouse/keypad

+Bob Boie of AT&T Bell Labs, patented a simple mouse or keypad that capacitively sensed just one finger through a thin insulator.
+Although not claimed or even mentioned in the patent, this technology could potentially have been used as a capacitance touchscreen.

+1993: First touchscreen phone

+IBM released the IBM Simon, which is the first touchscreen phone.

+Early 90s: Abandoned game controller

 An early attempt at a handheld game console with touchscreen controls was Sega's intended successor to the Game Gear, though the device was ultimately shelved and never released due to the expensive cost of touchscreen technology in the early 1990s.

+2000s and beyond

+2004: Mobile multi-touch capacitance patent

+Apple patents its multi-touch capacitive touchscreen for mobile devices.

+2004: Video games with touchscreens

+Touchscreens were not popularly used for video games until the release of the Nintendo DS in 2004.

+2007: Mobile phone with capacitive touchscreen

-The first mobile phone with a capacitive touchscreen was LG Prada released in May 2007 (which was before the first iPhone).
+The first mobile phone with a capacitive touchscreen was LG Prada, released in May 2007 (which was before the first iPhone released).
 By 2009, touchscreen-enabled mobile phones were becoming trendy and quickly gaining popularity in both basic and advanced devices.
-In Q4 2009 for the first time, a majority of smartphones (i.e. not all mobile phones) shipped with touchscreens over non-touch.
+In Quarter-4 2009 for the first time, a majority of smartphones (i.e. not all mobile phones) shipped with touchscreens over non-touch.

-Touchscreens would not be popularly used for video games until the release of the Nintendo DS in 2004.
+2015: Force-sensing touchscreens

 Until recently, most consumer touchscreens could only sense one point of contact at a time, and few have had the capability to sense how hard one is touching.
 This has changed with the commercialization of multi-touch technology, and the Apple Watch being released with a force-sensitive display in April 2015.

-In 2007, 93% of touchscreens shipped were resistive and only 4% were projected capacitance.
-In 2013, 3% of touchscreens shipped were resistive and 90% were projected capacitance.

 Technologies

-There is a variety of touchscreen technologies with different methods of sensing touch.
+There are a number of touchscreen technologies, with different methods of sensing touch.